oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 returned in the fragment, it is visible to any third-party scripts on the page.

-### Disadvantages of the Implicit Flow
+### Disadvantages of the Implicit grant type

-There are several additional reasons the Implicit flow is disadvantageous compared to using the standard Authorization Code flow.
+There are several additional reasons the Implicit grant type is disadvantageous compared to using the recommended Authorization Code grant type.

 * OAuth 2.0 provides no mechanism for a client to verify that a particular access token was intended for that client, which could lead to misuse and possible impersonation attacks if